-Pitney Bowes (PBI) is a classic example of the "value stock" versus "value trap" debate.
+Pitney Bowes (NYSE:PBI) is a classic example of the "value stock" versus "value trap" debate.
 On the one hand, PBI bulls point to the company's impressive fundamentals.
 The stock's price-to-earnings ratio is just 5.4 at the midpoint of the company's GAAP guidance for 2012, while free cash flow yield for 2012 could be as high as 40%, given FCF guidance of $750-$850 million and the company's market capitalization of about $2.1 billion.
 Meanwhile, PBI offers an astounding 14.3% dividend yield (at $10.45, its share price as of this writing), with a 37.5 cent quarterly payout that has been raised in each of the last 28 years.

 Bears, meanwhile, argue that the company's reliance on outdated "snail mail" and...

 |IDEA GENERATOR||X||Exclusive access to 10 PRO ideas every day|

 |INVESTING IDEAS LIBRARY||X||Exclusive access to PRO library of more than 15,000 ideas|

 |SECTOR EXPERT NETWORK||X||Exclusive access to all sector experts for direct consultation|

 |PERFORMANCE TRACKING||X||Track performance of all PRO stock ideas|

 |PROFESSIONAL TOOLS||X||Professional Idea Filters to zero-in based on industry, market cap and more|